turingschool/mod-0-curriculum/session3/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 `No commits yet` means that we haven't asked git to save a version yet.
 You can think of a <span class="vocab">commit</span> as a snapshot of your work at a certain point in time.
-So far, we have none.
+In the Google Doc, each save point was a commit.
+So far, we have no commits for our `notes` project.

 `Untracked files` refers to the fact that even though we initialized a git repository, we haven't started tracking anything yet.
 It lists the files that are available to track.
 (Also note "untracked files present" near the bottom).